giulong/spectrum/docs/README.md

 ```

 This means every configuration key will be searched in env vars, with the `spectrum` prefix and words delimited by a dot.
+The name of the variable to resolve is the json path of the corresponding configuration key.
 For instance, you can inject the `application.baseUrl` setting an env variable named `spectrum.application.baseUrl`.

 To give you another example, you can use this config to inject env vars like `APPLICATION_BASEURL`: